ludocode/onramp/docs/assembly.md

-### Low-level Assembler
+### Assembler Stages

 The first stage Onramp assembler recognizes only the following primitive instructions:

 - Arithmetic: `add`, `sub`, `mul`, `div`
 - Logic: `and`, `or`, `shl`, `shru`
 - Memory: `ldw`, `stw`, `ldb`, `stb`
-- Control: `ims`, `cmpu`, `jz`, `sys`
+- Control: `ims`, `ltu`, `jz`

 Each of these instructions takes three bytes of arguments and maps directly to an instruction in Onramp bytecode.
 The behaviour and required arguments of each is documented below.

+Most of the remaining instructions, but not all, are supported by the second stage assembler.
+The final stage supports all instructions.
+The tables below list which stages support which instructions.

-In the first stage assembler, arguments can be passed as register or syscall names, as characters (provided they are in range), or as raw bytes.
+In the first stage assembler, arguments can be passed as register names, as characters (provided they are in range), or as raw bytes.

-In the full assembler, arguments can additionally be passed as numbers (decimal or hexadecimal) and a number argument may represent multiple bytes (for example as the 16-bit argument to `ims` or `jz`.)
+In the second and final stage assembler, arguments can additionally be passed as numbers (decimal or hexadecimal) and a number argument may represent multiple bytes (for example as the 16-bit argument to `ims` or `jz`.)